 Traditionally, elbow replacement surgery has had a higher rate of complications than surgeries to replace hip or knee joints.
 But recent advances in surgical technique and implant design have improved the success rate of elbow replacements.

 Why it's done

-Your elbow can be damaged by problems ranging from rheumatoid arthritis to traumatic fractures.
-In some cases, the damage can be surgically repaired.
-But if the damage is extensive, your doctor might recommend elbow replacement surgery.
-Pain is the most common reason people choose to have elbow replacement surgery.
+Your elbow can be damaged by conditions ranging from arthritis to fractures and other injuries.
+In many cases, the damage from arthritis and fractures can be surgically repaired.
+However, if the damage is too severe, replacement is typically better.

 In some cases, you may need a replacement of just one portion of the joint.
 For example, if only the head of one of your forearm bones (radius) is damaged, it can be replaced with an artificial head.